 It’s worth noting that in 1954 Rolex production reached 1,000,000 total units.
 Rather than letting the sequence continue with seven digit numbers, they reset to 100,000.
-When serial number 999,999 came up again in 1958 or 1959, Rolex continued the serial number sequence into seven digits.
+When serial number 999,999 came up again, Rolex continued the serial number sequence into seven digits.

-Confusion on the age of watches produced between 1954 and 1959 can often be cleared up because Rolex also put date codes inside the case backs of these watches.
-These codes consisted of a two-digit year and a Roman numeral quarter.
+Confusion on the age of watches produced between the mid 1950’s and early 1960’s can often be cleared up because Rolex also put date codes inside many of the case backs of these watches.

-Beginning in the fall of 2009, Rolex went to a random numbering system for serial numbers.
+Beginning in the spring of 2010, Rolex went to a random numbering system for serial numbers.
 There currently is no tool to identify production date for watches produced after that time.

-The chart below indicates the approximate production date according to serial number.
+This chart indicates approximate production date according to serial number.